dycons/compose/README.md

 ## Participant Portal + Participant IdP
 1. **Prepare environment**: Ensure that you have a well-configured `.env` file in the `compose` root.
 To use the default configuration, run `cp .default.env .env`
-2. First make sure the keycloak service is running via `docker-compose up pp-keycloak`
+2. Make sure the required services are running via `docker-compose up pp-keycloak relay`
 3. **Add test Realm:**
     1. Navigate to http://127.0.0.1:8080/auth/admin.
     2. Login using the username and password: `admin` / `admin`
     3. Add the test **Realm** by hovering over the "Master" label in the top left, and click "Add realm".
     4. Click "Select File" and choose the preconfigured realm at `../participant-portal/keycloak/realm-export.json`.
 The name should be autofilled with `dycons-participant-idp`.
     5. Click "Save" to finish.
 4. **Add test User**:
     1. Navigate to the "Users" menu via the navbar on the left
     2. Click "Add User" on the right side of the page